pertusa/programming2/strings/strings.md

 cout << "Array 2: " << cad2 << endl;
 ```

-In this program, if the user enters `hello everybody` the program output would be:
+In this program, if the user enters `hello everybody` the program would output:

 ```
 Array 1: hello eve